 You can see the car now.
 The silver grey seems to stand out, even in the gloom.
 You’re tired and you decide to rest for just a while on the bonnet of the Buick standing a few cars away.
 The Buick has been lying there for the past few days, it’s owner, Bill Mullholand, having gone on an overseas sales trip.

 As you lean against the bonnet and try to turn your head, you keel over slowly and spill onto the garage floor, your head coming to rest next to the Buick’s front tyre.
-You gaze up and through the mist and then you hear it clearly – a voice you’ve heard a million times before, a voice you’d come to love more than yourself.
+You gaze up through the mist above and then you hear it clearly – a voice you’ve heard a million times before, a voice you’d come to love more than yourself.

 “Is that you, darling, are you home?”